 Annual.
 Published by Our Sunday Visitor.
 Four parts: News and events, teachings of the Catholic Church, Church universal (history and organization), and life of the Church in the world.
 Names and addresses, brief facts and information.
 Some information on Eastern Orthodoxy, but more on Roman Catholicism.

 Cambridge History of Christianity.
 Main.
 Multi-volume set.
-Volumes are cataloged separately, but call numbers for each volume may be found in the online catalog under this title.
+Volumes are cataloged separately, but call numbers for each volume may be found in Books and Media under this title.

 Many essays.
 Some maps.
 Some statistics.
 Covers these topics: Christianity by major tradition, by movement, and on each continent during the 20th c.
 Religion by people and language and continent.
 Religion in cities.
 Christianity in cities on each continent.
 Missionaries sent out and received in each continent.
 Evangelism: Great Commission Christians, Christian finance, Bible translations and distribution, print and AV media, evangelisation.